 There are two points of entry between the two countries, with another under construction.
 In the extreme southern district of Toledo, there is daily traffic by sea ferry and small speedboats that travel between Punta Gorda (Belize) and Puerto Barrios (Guatemala).
 Ferries to Guatemala and Honduras are also available from Independence, near Dangriga.
+For those that prefer the highway, Puerto Barrios is about 6 hours away by bus from the Belize-Guatemala border at Melchor de Mencos.

 Western Belize – Melchor De Mencos At Guatemala Border